-Spina bifida is a neural tube defect that leads to congenital defect in the posterior bony wall of the spinal canal [vertebral arch] involving the laminae and spinal cord malformation that occurs in varying degrees of severity and range of presentation from incidental finding on x-ray to still birth.
+Spina bifida is a neural tube defect that leads to a congenital defect in the posterior bony wall of the spinal canal [vertebral arch] involving the laminae and spinal cord malformation.
+The condition has a spectrum of presentation that ranges from incidental finding on x-ray to stillbirth.

-The average worldwide incidence of spina bifida is 1 case per 1000 births, but marked geographic variations occur.
+The average reported incidence of spina bifida is 1 case per 1000 births.
+The rate may differ according to geographic variations occur.

-The term bifida is derived from from the Latin bifidus which means “in 2 parts.”
+The term bifida is derived from the Latin bifidus which means “in 2 parts.”

 Development of the spinal cord

 During the 2nd week of intrauterine life, the early embryo has three primitive layers separated as ectoderm, mesoderm and endoderm.
 Following diagram which represents a cut section will help to understand.

 Ectoderm gives rise to the nervous system and skin.

 Mesoderm mainly forms the skeletal muscles, smooth muscle, blood vessels, bone, cartilage, joints and other connective tissue.

 The endoderm gives rise to the lining of the viscera and airways.

 Thus spinal cord will originate from the ectoderm and vertebrae of the spine are formed from the mesoderm.